Xaralampos-Makridhs/PHP-Course/README.md

 Each folder in this repository represents a chapter in the course:

-- `01-basic-syntax/`: Syntax, output, and comments
+- `01-basic-syntax/`: Syntax, output, and comments.
-- `02-variables-and-data-types/`: Variables and data handling
+- `02-variables-and-data-types/`: Variables and data handling.
 - `03-operators/`: Arithmetic and logical operators *open in browser to see the result!
-- `04-variable_scope/`:Global,local,static variables
+- `04-variable_scope/`:Global,local,static variables.
-- `05-control-structures/`: Conditionals
+- `05-control-structures/`: Conditionals.
-- `06-loop_statements/`:Loops
+- `06-loop_statements/`:Loops.
-- `07-functions/`: Writing reusable functions
+- `07-functions/`: Writing reusable functions.
-- `08-strings/`:Strings and string methods
+- `08-strings/`:Strings and string methods.
-- `09-oop-basics/`: Introduction to object-oriented PHP
+- `09-oop-basics/`: Introduction to object-oriented PHP.
-- `10-arrays/`: Working with different types of array
+- `10-arrays/`: Working with different types of array.
 - `11-forms/`:Simple forms and XSS.
 - `12-superglobalvariables/`:Super Global Variables in PHP.
-- `13-cookiesandexamples/`:Cookies in PHP and example with COOKIES and POST
+- `13-cookiesandexamples/`:Cookies in PHP and example with COOKIES and POST.

 ---